mendozadylan0/comp-pbchallenge21/README.md

 **Data Source:**\
 2 CSV files containing sample performance/operation data collected from 40,000 mailing meters.
 - train.csv: Sample data for meters with a flag whether they fail within the next 7 days.
 - test.csv: Sample data without fail flag.
-Predictions for these meters is part of the final deliverable
+Predictions for these meters is part of the final deliverable.